nucleuscloud/neosync/docs/docs/cli/installing.md

 ---
 title: Installing
-description: Learn how to trigger a Neosync job with the neosync jobs trigger command.
+description: Learn how to install the Neosync CLI onto your operating system of choice.
 id: installing
 hide_title: false
 slug: /cli/installing